pungprakearti/sfdpi-nextjs/README.md

 This repo is for sfdpi.com

-Content is loaded from WordPress.com as a headless CMS
+Content is fetched from a headless CMS

 ## NextJS Boilerplate